fairlearn/fairlearn/README.md

 - The current stable release is available at [fairlearn v0.3.0](https://github.com/fairlearn/fairlearn/tree/v0.3.0).

 - Our current version differs substantively from version 0.2 or earlier.
-If you were using these older versions, please visit [Onboarding guide for users of version 0.2 or earlier](#onboarding-guide).
+If you were using these older versions, please visit our [onboarding guide](#onboarding-guide).

 ## What we mean by _fairness_